Wild Rice and Squash Pilaf Stuffing

 • Use a wild rice blend that includes several varieties of rice.
 This allows the dish to have a texture balance of fluffiness, tenderness, and a slight chewiness.

 • Since there are different brands of wild rice blends, be sure to cook according to your package instructions, veering towards the tender side.
-If the rice seems a bit too firm after cooking, mix in just enough extra broth to moisten all the rice, and cover/simmer 10 more minutes or until tender but not overly cooked.
+If the rice seems a bit too firm after cooking, mix in just enough extra broth to moisten all the rice and cover/simmer for 10 more minutes or until tender but not overly cooked.

-• Add some freshly shaved brussels sprouts in this rice pilaf recipe; you can use a bag of pre-shaved fresh brussels sprouts if your grocery store carries it.
+• Add some freshly shaved Brussels sprouts in this rice pilaf recipe; you can use a bag of pre-shaved fresh Brussels sprouts if your grocery store carries it.
 If not, it’s simple to slice your own.

 Nutrition